CSCI-40500-77100-Summer-2023/project-group-2/README.md

 2. Select deadline date and check remind me button (currently true/false)
 3. Click Submit
 4. Select date on calendar to view tasks
+5. Click ListView to see a list of all saved tasks

 ## Notes